Leggo0/Portable-Weather-Station/README.txt

   raspberry pi used for collecting the data.
 This program is known as a an FTP client.
 FTP stands for 'File Transfer Protocol' and it is a way to connect remotely and be able to transfer the file to your computer.
-This way, no external keyboard and screen is required to save transfer the data.
+This way, no external keyboard and screen is required to save and transfer the data.

-  Opening FileZilla, you will be greeted with a window sectioned off into 4 main sections.
+  Opening FileZilla, you will be greeted with a window sectioned off into 3 main windows.
 The top section, that stretches across the top, is where information pertaining to your connection will be displayed, we wont be worry about it.
 The next section down is 1 window, split down the middle.
   These windows are the important ones.
 The window on the left is your local